 It’s hard to squeeze everything in if you don’t have time planned for it.

-Not only markdown and declare the time you need to participate in these activities (you social butterfly) but also realize that many of your clients/customers and potential customers are also taking time off for these activities.
+Not only should you mark down and declare the time you need to participate in these activities (you social butterfly), but you should also realize that many of your clients or patients and potential clients or patients are also taking time off for these activities.

 We all need time away from work.
 Mark this “unplugged time” out on your calendar as well.